NethServer/nethsecurity-docs/openvpn_tunnels.rst

 Proceed as follows:
 ^^^^^^^^^^^^^^^^^^^
-Access the OpenVPN tunnels page, move to Tunnel servers tab and click on :guilabel:`Add server tunnel`.
+Access the OpenVPN tunnels page, move to ``Server tunnel`` tab and click on :guilabel:`Add server tunnel`.

 Insert all required fields, but please note: